maguilerac/world_pop_analysis/README.md

 * Total population
 * Age and sex structures

-Current status: Application opens query tasks asynchronously and retrieves results for total population case.
+Current status: Application opens query tasks asynchronously and retrieves results for any of the two datasets.
 * Request-URI Too Long errors are obtained in some cases due to long geojsons.
 * Geojsons with multypolygon feature geometries are also leading to errors.